SEO operations

 2. Winning and declining pages with likely drivers.

-3. Technical/indexing exceptions requiring intervention.
+3. Technical and indexing exceptions requiring intervention.

 4. Prioritized next-step queue with owner suggestions.